kaiiiz/PKFP/README.md

 # PKFP (Programmable Keyboard Foot Pedal)

-This is the final project of the NCTU Microprocessor System Lab in Fall 2019.
+This is the final project of Microprocessor System Lab at NCTU in Fall 2019.

 ## Develop Environment